arurama/nd013-c1-vision-starter/README.md

 You are downloading 100 files (unless you changed the `size` parameter) so be patient!
 Once the script is done, you can look inside your `data_dir` folder to see if the files have been downloaded and processed correctly.

-### Classroom Workspace
+### Workspace

-In the classroom workspace, every library and package should already be installed in your environment.
+In the workspace, every library and package should already be installed in your environment.
 You will NOT need to make use of `gcloud` to download the images.

 ## Instructions

 ### Exploratory Data Analysis

+[//]: # (Image References)

+[imagerandom]: ./images/EDA_img/Random.png "RandomImage"

 You should use the data already present in `/home/workspace/data/waymo` directory to explore the dataset!
-This is the most important task of any machine learning project.
-To do so, open the `Exploratory Data Analysis` notebook.
-In this notebook, your first task will be to implement a `display_instances` function to display images and annotations using `matplotlib`.
-This should be very similar to the function you created during the course.
-Once you are done, feel free to spend more time exploring the data and report your findings.
-Report anything relevant about the dataset in the writeup.

-Keep in mind that you should refer to this analysis to create the different spits (training, testing and validation).
+Here are the some highlights of the exploratory data analysis & deatils analysis is done in Exploratory Data Analysis notebook.
+Following are points:
+1) Random images

+  ![alt text][imagerandom]

 ### Create the training - validation splits